PDC Darts: Fallon Sherrock stays calm to blaze trail

 "I want to encourage more girls, more women to play the sport - it's a great sport to get into and hopefully now there is enough interest.

-As well as setting her sights on the title, she was again insisted that she had proved to everyone that women deserved their place at the top table.
+As well as setting her sights on the title, she again insisted that she had proven to everyone that women deserved their place at the top table.

 Sky Sports commentator Rod Studd has led the calls for greater investment in the women's game, especially with the BDO, which manages the amateur game, looking on the brink of implosion.